IMG_6559.jpg

 STEAM (Science, Technology, Engineering, Art, Mathematics)

-Students learn the basic sciences behind urban gardening and beekeeping, participate in citizen science projects, learn how to responsibly utilitze AI and coding using GODOT, and learn how their actions intersect with global environmental conservation efforts.
+Students learn the basic sciences behind urban gardening and beekeeping, participate in citizen science projects, learn how to responsibly utilitze AI and coding using Scratch and GODOT, and learn how their actions intersect with global environmental conservation efforts.

 Self-Leadership